johno/pixyll/_posts/sole proprietorship/2022-09-08-sole_proprietorship_advantages.md

 When you choose a Sole Proprietorship, **you completely avoid Double Taxation.** You just pay Income Tax and Self-Employment Tax (a combination of Social Security and Medicare Taxes).
 Your tax rate depends on the tax bracket you fall into when combining all of your personal profits.

-{}MORE}{ Link to additional taxes IRS page "Find out if you may be subject to additional taxes."
+<p><b>➤ MORE: </b> <a href="https://www.irs.gov/businesses/small-businesses-self-employed/business-taxes"> Find out if you may be subject to additional taxes.</a></p>

 ## Is a Sole Proprietorship the Right Business for You?

 Any business you choose comes with its own host of positives and negatives.

 The main thing is to pick the right type of business based on **your current needs.** Just make sure you’re being realistic with where you’re at right now.
-You probably don’t need a Corporation if you’re just starting out, but you might consider an LLC, if your business carries inherent risk.
+You probably don’t need a Corporation if you’re just starting out, but [you might consider an LLC](https://www.businessinitiative.org/sole-proprietorship-vs-llc/), if your business carries inherent risk.

 Fortunately, with so many options available, you can always upgrade your status later.
 At the same time, you might limit your growth if you remain a Sole Proprietor forever.